Click to enlarge

 In stock: 2-5 days delivery

-The novel begins with Toru hearing the Beatles song 'Norwegian Wood,' which triggers memories of his past.
-He recalls his relationship with Naoko, the girlfriend of his best friend Kizuki, who committed suicide.
-After Kizuki's death, Toru and Naoko grow closer, but Naoko struggles with deep emotional trauma and eventually enters a sanatorium.
-Meanwhile, Toru meets Midori, a lively and assertive woman who represents a contrast to Naoko's fragility.
+Norwegian Wood is a poignant, introspective novel that delves into the complexities of youth, love, and grief.
+Set against the vibrant yet tumultuous backdrop of 1960s Tokyo, the story is narrated by Toru Watanabe, who looks back on his college days with a blend of nostalgia and melancholy.
+The narrative opens as Toru hears the Beatles song 'Norwegian Wood,' which triggers memories of his past, particularly his relationship with Naoko, the girlfriend of his best friend Kizuki, who committed suicide.
+After Kizuki's death, Toru and Naoko grow closer, but Naoko is consumed by deep emotional trauma and eventually enters a sanatorium.
+Meanwhile, Toru meets Midori, a lively, assertive woman who contrasts sharply with Naoko's fragility.
+Throughout the novel, Murakami examines themes of loss, longing, and the struggle to find meaning in an often bewildering world.

 Customer feedback